Click on this link to download an Adobe Acrobat file.

 with Front of House staff and the Stage Manager will assist in the evacuation,

-an overall sound level limit set by Tandridge District Council within the auditorium,
+There is an overall sound level limit set by Tandridge District Council

-meter is available for checking sound levels, by arrangement with the Sound Director or
+for checking sound levels, by arrangement with the Sound Director or

 any member of the Theatre Management.
 The Management reserves the right

 to demand that the levels be turned down at any time and if levels are

 exceeded despite warning, to pull the plug!
 YOU

 the Duty Manager or call Mike Sutton via the office.